MicrosoftDocs/win32/desktop-src/Msi/installer-openpackage.md

-﻿---
+---
-Description: 'The OpenPackage method of the Installer object opens an installer package for use with functions that access the product database and install engine, returning an Session object.' ms.assetid: '22b03bde-29ae-4dd4-a41c-d55b3a4f424c'
+Description: The OpenPackage method of the Installer object opens an installer package for use with functions that access the product database and install engine, returning an Session object. ms.assetid: 22b03bde-29ae-4dd4-a41c-d55b3a4f424c
-title: 'Installer.OpenPackage method'
+title: Installer.OpenPackage method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.OpenPackage method